ziapeltagames/six-winters/docs/DESIGN.md

 These abilities should be used with care.
 Taking Conditions and getting Discord are a big source of tension, so it shouldn't be easy to lower them.
 It's better to have abilities that help lower the hindrance value of obstacles or that improve defense.
 Once you get Discord or Conditions, they should be hard to remove.
 In the case of discord, that usually invovles spending some other resource or getting a condition.

-## Event Card Effects
+## Event Cards

 Events are short term challenges players face during a mission.
 They lean mostly negative in nature.
 The positive cards come more from the asset deck.
 Many feature a skill test to determine if the effect is positive or negative.
 Furthermore, certain mission types lean towards certain types of effects.

+* Alliance
+   * Use mission progress
+   * Add progress to threats
-* Take Discord
+   * Take discord
+   * Air
-* Take Condition
+* Infiltration
+   * Use progress on threats
-* Gain or Trade Resource Dice
+   * Gain mission progress
+   * Psyche stress
+   * Fire
-   * Mainly during Exploration missions
+* Exploration
+   * Use mission progress
+   * Gain and trade resources
+   * Body stress
+   * Earth
+* Quest
+   * Use resources
+   * Gain mission progress
+   * Gain conditions
-* Add Threat Progress
+   * Water
-   * Mainly during Alliance missions
-* Secrets
+* Showdowns
-   * Mainly during Infiltration missions
+   * Showdowns tend to combine two of the above mission types

-## Personality Cards
+## Character Cards

-On some personality cards, there is a burn option.
-Typically the option to burn the card advances a relaionship between characters and may be trickier to make happen.
-Burning personality cards provides an advantage to the player, because their asset deck can shrink in size and they can employ more deck building concepts using developments.

-The biggest focus of personality cards is interactions between characters.
-As such, most of them should have requirements that character X or Y are present.
+Character cards are mostly positive.
+The biggest focus of character cards is interactions between characters.
+As such, some of them have requirements that character X or Y are present.

 * Better Defense
 * Extra Movement
 * Moving Obstacles
+* Bypass Obstacle Defense
 * Moving Threats
-* Progress
+* Mission Progress
 * Burning Threats
-* Secrets
 * Lower Discord
-* Lowering Apotheosis
+* Remove Condition

-The discard options for personality cards should mainly revolve around adding more progress, rerolling dice for tests.
-The burn options can be more creative - and they can more frequently leverage secrets to do powerful things, like lowering the apotheosis pool.

-They probably shouldn't give permanent +1s to skills, since that ties a skill to a character, which would somewhat limit flexibility.
-The +1 skill sorts of cards are developments.

 ## Developments